Teaching Library

 Where?
 In person at ASH or online via Zoom

 Registration: If you are a lecturer at ASH and would like to offer your students training as part of a seminar or course, please feel free to contact us.
-Please send an email to schulungen.bibliothek@ specifying the desired training (Citavi* or Zotero) and suggested dates.
-The Teaching Library team will contact you. ash-berlin.eu
+Please send an email to schulungen.bibliothek@avoid-unrequested-mailsash-berlin.eu.
+The Teaching Library team will contact you.

 Who is it for? students of ASH

-Content: The training offers an introduction to the free literature management program Zotero and takes place every month via Zoom.
+Content: The training offers an introduction to the free literature management program Zotero.

 Duration: approx. 2 hours

-Registration: Click on the following link to view the upcoming dates and register.
-You will receive the link by email one day before the event.
+Registration: Click on the links below to view the upcoming training dates and register.
+You will receive a reminder email one day before the event (for online training, this will include the link for the meeting).
+In-person training is limited to 12 participants.

-Please also note the technical requirements for using Zotero and the installation instructions.
+Please be sure to check the system requirements for using Zotero as well as the installation instructions.

 Who is it for?
-Students and other members of ASH who have already participated in a Zotero or Citavi introductory course
+Students and other members of ASH who have already participated in a Zotero introductory course

 Content: In individual consultation appointments, you can ask us your specific questions about reference management programs, e.g., technical implementation or settings.